-5. INVESTIGATORS/RESEARCH TEAM
+4. INVESTIGATOR/RESEARCH TEAM

-Does the research team have the training and experience needed to carry out the proposed research?
+Does the PI and research team have the training and experience needed to carry out the proposed research?
+Do team members have complementary skills and a feasible plan for collaboration, where applicable?

-6. APPROACH
+5. APPROACH

 Is the proposed research feasible and are the conceptual or clinical framework, design, methods, and analyses adequately developed, well-integrated, well-reasoned, and appropriate to the aims of the project?
 Is the research timeline realistic?
 Are potential pitfalls, alternative approaches, and future plans articulated?